Art-Sells/Arells/Build-Notes.md

 - Connect Ethereum to begin <-words (with (Metamask)/(Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
 - - Modal: Connecting Wallet (until wallet address have been fetched, otherwise connection cancelled)
 - - Modal for Alert (from Vavity tester): Error connecting metamask: Request of type 'wallet_requestPermissions' already pending for origin http://localhost:3000.
 Please wait.
-- - Modal: Connection Canceled (ok)
+- - Modal: Connection Canceled (ok [reloads page]) <- get alert from VavityTester
-- - Modal: Wallet Connection Successful, Connecting Ethereum .5% (do not reload page)
+- - Modal (for new wallet connection): Wallet Connection Successful, Connect Ethereum to Begin .5% fee per new assets.
+(Yes) <- opens asset connection (no) <- closes modal (get from vavitytester)
+- - Modal (for already connected wallet connected): Connect Ethereum to Begin .5% fee per new assets.
+(Yes) <- opens asset connection (no) <- closes modal (get from vavitytester)
-- - - (Connecting (Loader) Ethereum)<- placeholder from vavitytester
+- - Modal: Connecting (Loader) Ethereum (do not reload page) <- get from vavity tester
-- - Modal: Connection Canceled (ok)
+- - Modal: Connection Canceled (ok [reloads page]) <- get aleart from VavityTester
 - If acVatoi != 0, then hide "Connect Ethereum to begin"
 - Get From VavityTester: Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is not 0 and is less than Wallet Address amount, if so then:
 - Chart (after wallet connection):